Sirush/UDHSkinTester/readme.md

 ### For your skin to be added to UDH, it will have to be manually approved !
 You can submit your skin at [URL TO COME, @me for now]
 # Your skin will be automatically rejected if it doesn't fill these two conditions :
 * You must have the rights to modify and use all images without attribution
-* The profile card must have a fixed size of 400x200 (width x height)

 Here's an example of the default skin :
 ```json